 “I remember watching the votes come in — when it happened, I was in tears that people still wanted to invest in it,” Barnes says.
 “I was shocked that this coalition was able to pull this off in the middle of this crisis.
 It was a really bright spot in a really hard year.”

 Within days, people started urging Barnes to direct the program’s implementation.
 As a stakeholder in the Preschool for All initiative from the beginning, she had been deeply entrenched in the effort to get it to the ballot.
 Her early childhood expertise and leadership spanned decades.
 It only made sense for her to throw her hat in the ring, her friends kept telling her.
 For her, it seemed like a dream job.

 On Thursday, March 4, that dream became reality: Multnomah County announced it had hired Barnes to lead Preschool for All.
 She began directing the Department of County Human Services’ Preschool & Early Learning Division in early April of 2021.
-Her charge: overseeing the program’s implementation from the ground up, scaling it from 500 to 1,000 preschool slots in 2022-23 to universal access by 2031.
+Her charge: overseeing the program’s implementation from the ground up, scaling it to universal access by 2030.

 “As a preschool provider, a small business owner, a woman of color, and a public employee, Leslee will be instrumental in leading the rollout of Preschool for All,” Commissioner Jessica Vega Pederson announced after Barnes’ hiring.
 “I’m excited to continue to work with Leslee to bring quality, universal, free preschool to our families.”

 Barnes was ready for the challenge — everything she had done in her career had led to this moment.
 As a mother of four, she knows firsthand how hard it is to find affordable, quality childcare.
 And as an early childhood entrepreneur and consultant, she understands the business of childcare.
 She aims to build a system that unites the needs of children, parents, and providers.